 - Most new business ventures succeed initially but fail later on.

 - Venture capitalists are motivated by non-monetary gains.

 This is an “after this, therefore because of this” argument.
 It assumes that tax changes since the 1980’s have increased the number of small businesses.

-- May be correct, but there is nothing in the passage to substantiate it.
+- Incorrect.
+There is nothing in the passage to substantiate it.

 - Is the second best answer.
 However, it cannot be inferred that social motives are just as strong as the financial motive, given that the passage states that tax regulations motivated increasing numbers of entrepreneurs to invest.

 - Eliminated because of the word “most.”